reidgust/HepDecPointsCalculator/README.md

 # HepDecPointsCalculator
-A points calculator for Heptathlon and Decathlon in Track and Field
+A points calculator for Heptathlon and Decathlon in Track and Field.
+Uses Eureka.

 ![](PointsGif.gif)